Hyle-org/devhub-hyle/docs/quickstart/example/first-token-contract.md

-# Your first smart contract
+# Your first token contract

 This guide will walk you through creating and deploying your first token transfer contract using Hylé's tools and infrastructure.
 We'll use [our simple-token transfer example](https://github.com/Hyle-org/examples/tree/main/simple-token) as the basis for this tutorial.